smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 # ANY, ALL and SOME

-ANY, ALL and SOME compare a scalar value with a single-column set of values.
+`ANY`, `ALL` and `SOME` compare a scalar value with a single-column set of values.

-**SOME and ANY are equivalent; for this document I will use ANY.**
+**`SOME` and `ANY` are equivalent; for this document I will use `ANY`.**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because ANY, ALL, and SOME can be used with the 9 different logical operators below, there can be a total of 27 combinations.
-Plus they can be negated with the NOT operator leading to even more combinations.
-Most of the usages have equivalents that are easy to understand, and I have found the best way to understand ANY, ALL and SOME is by using the IF keyword to review their usage and provide an equivalent statement.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because `ANY`, `ALL`, and `SOME` can be used with the 9 different logical operators below, there can be a total of 27 combinations.
+Plus they can be negated with the `NOT` operator leading to even more combinations.
+Most of the usages have equivalents that are easy to understand, and I have found the best way to understand `ANY`, `ALL` and `SOME` is by using the IF keyword to review their usage and provide an equivalent statement.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ANY, ALL, and SOME are not join types, but rather methods for creating predicate logic between tables.
-They can be utilized in correlated subqueries, where the outer query is joined to the subquery involved in the ANY, ALL, or SOME statement.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ANY`, `ALL`, and `SOME` are not join types, but rather methods for creating predicate logic between tables.
+They can be utilized in correlated subqueries, where the outer query is joined to the subquery involved in the `ANY`, `ALL`, or `SOME` statement.
 These methods are similar to semi and anti-joins, in that they cannot be used in the SELECT clause and do not introduce duplicates.
 However, they differ in that they allow for comparisons between a range of values, rather than only equality or inequality.

-*  ANY, ALL and SOME compare a scalar value with a single column set of values.
-*  SOME and ANY are equivalent; for this document I will use ANY.

 -----

-Here are the 9 different comparison operators that can be used with ANY, ALL and SOME.
+Here are the 9 different comparison operators that can be used with `ANY`, `ALL` and `SOME`.

-There are two usages, <> ANY and = ALL, that I will further elaborate on, as these have special use cases that I feel are best practice to use rather than their equivalents.
+There are two usages, `<> ANY` and `= ALL`, that I will further elaborate on, as these have special use cases that I feel are best practice to use rather than their equivalents.

 | Operator | Description                         |
 |----------|-------------------------------------|